 Nearby, the island of Murano is famed for its production of unique hand-blown glass art, and makes the perfect stop for a day wandering the boutiques and galleries.

 Italy is well-positioned for visiting other destinations in the Mediterranean.
 In fact, many people will choose to incorporate the South of France into their itineraries, since it's close by and offers the chance to experience another side to the Mediterranean.
 The French Riviera is popular- yachting hotspots include Monaco, Cannes and St Tropez.
 Off the mainland, the French island of Corsica is perfect for those already chartering in Sardinia.

 You could even extend your yacht charter to include Greece.
-Corfu and Kefalonia are a short cruise across the Ionian Sea, and but be aware that your yacht will need to have a Greek charter license to visit this region.
+Corfu and Kefalonia are a short cruise across the Ionian Sea.

 If you are exploring Sicily, you might consider heading further south to the island chain of Malta.
 This historic archipelago is an exotic alternative to the cosmopolitan glamour of Italy.

 Chryst of the Abyss, an 8-ft bronze statue that stands 17m below the surface of the sea in Portofino, creating a popular diving spot.